cckmwong-data/youtube_sentiment_analysis/README.md

 Negative sentiment, however, is more prevalent and more specific.
 Common terms such as “old,” “nothing,” “mod,” “wait,” “money,” “need,” and “play Skyrim again” point to frustration with perceived lack of innovation, repetitive re-releases, and reliance on modding communities.
 Complaints appear less about technical failure and more about strategic direction and content freshness.

 **The recurring appearance of “remaster” and “new version” in negative contexts suggests release fatigue.** Users expect substantive changes, not incremental updates to existing titles.
 When expectations are unmet, disappointment translates quickly into negative sentiment.

+#### Actionable Insights
+Sentiment is strongly influenced by release strategy, with disappointment in release fatigue.
+The company can lead messaging with what is genuinely new including systems, content depth and mechanics.

 ### Social Topic - What is London's controversial Ulez expansion?
 - Monitor public sentiment